frankyeh/Practicum/mpipeline.md

 ## Session 3: Additional Preprocessing Steps (15 minutes)

-- B-table correction (animal studies)
+- b-table correction (animal studies)
-- Flip/Swap image axis (animal studies)
+- flip/Swap image axis (animal studies)
-- Regrid to isotropic resolution
+- regrid to isotropic resolution

+- Hands-on:
+  - OpenNeuro (disease) ds005849
+  -

 ## Session 3: Diffusion Modeling Methods  (15 minutes)

-- my two cents: the angular resolution issue is overrated FACT 1: angular resolution does not help resolving crossing from kissing pattern: we never get groundtruth pattern just from the DWI data
+- my two cents: the angular resolution issue is overrated

+  FACT 1: angular resolution does not help resolving crossing from kissing pattern: we never get groundtruth pattern just from the DWI data
   FACT 2: higher **spatial** resolution handles most of the problem: at higher resolution we CAN distinguish crossing from kissing.
   FACT 3: we only have ~180 mostly low-SNR data points. overfitting happens very quickly.